Dr. Marian Borgmann Ingwersen

 An examination of the context, processes, institutions, and outcomes of the U.S. political system.
 This course introduces the student to basic concepts and theories central to the study of political science.

 Psychology 1010: Introduction to Psychological Science (4)

 The Introduction to Psychological Science course will engage students in a learner-centered approach to the science of behavior and mental processes by synthesizing these areas of psychology: Scientific Inquiry, Biopsychology, Development and Learning, Sociocultural Context, Individual Variations, and Applications of Psychological Science.

-A study of the cultural settings, lives of founders when appropriate, oral or written tradition and literature, worldviews, myths, rituals, ideals of conduct and development of some of the world’s religions.
-Following a brief examination of possible evidence of religious practice among pre- historic peoples, religions studied typically include tribal religions, Hinduism, Jainism, Buddhism, Taoism, Confucianism, Shinto, Zoroastrianism, Judaism, Christianity, Islam, Sikhism, and Bahai.
+This course is a study of the cultural settings, lives of founders when appropriate, oral or written traditions and literature, worldviews, myths, rituals, ideals of conduct, and development of some of the world's religions.
+Religions studied will typically include tribal religions, Hinduism, Jainism, Buddhism, Taoism, Confuciansim, Shinto, Zoroastrianism, Judaism, Christianity, Islam, Sikhism, and Bahai.
 Readings, videos, and websites will help introduce and illustrate not only the cultural settings in which these religions appear, but also the voices and faces of contemporary religious practitioners.

 This course explores religious responses to social justice issues such as conflict, poverty, oppression, discrimination, and the environment.